mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 ### Sign and submit your extension for publication

-When you have confirm that your extension works as expected, you can publish it on [addons.mozilla.org](https://addons.mozilla.org/).
+When you have confirmed that your extension works as expected, you can publish it on [addons.mozilla.org](https://addons.mozilla.org/).
 You can do this using the website or  `web-ext sign`.
 To use `web-ext sign` you need to:

 - if you're submitting a Manifest V3 extension, ensure that you've set an ID for the extension in its manifest.json file using the key [`browser_specific_settings.gecko.id`](https://developer.mozilla.org/Add-ons/WebExtensions/manifest.json/browser_specific_settings).
 - create a JSON file containing the metadata needed by addons.mozilla.org to list the extension.